Trusted

 Dogecoin vs. Bitcoin: Transaction time

 Transaction time is one aspect where DOGE far outshines BTC.
 The average transaction processing time in the Dogecoin network hovers somewhere around 1 minute.
-In comparison, the average transaction time facilitated by the Bitcoin network can be as high as 10 minutes, although it can sometimes stretch up to an hour or even more.
+In comparison, the average transaction time, or rather the transaction speed by the Bitcoin network can be as high as 10 minutes, although it can sometimes stretch up to an hour or more.

-Also, being a lot more popular than its counterpart, the Bitcoin network sees a lot more traffic and therefore, is prone to frequent network congestion.
+Also, being a lot more popular than its counterpart, the Bitcoin network sees more traffic and, therefore, is prone to network congestion.

 Dogecoin vs. Bitcoin: Supply